moscrop-secondary-school/moscrop-secondary-app/README.md

 Change cardview (from full screen to the what the "people credits" thing looks like, where tapping a card opens the card but still allows you to scroll through other cards.
 Just a thought)
 Add filters for calendar

+** Keystore **

+Please contact us if you would like to join in the development and access the keystore.
+Remove this later.

 ********** Dependencies **********

 All dependencies are configured correctly already.
 Some dependencies are in git submodules.
 These will be updated automatically (see section on updating below) and are relatively hassle-free.
 Others you will need to install beforehand.
 So far, the dependencies you will need to install separately are: